by Chaplain Julia Rajtar, MAPS, BCC

 On the Australian Psychological Society web site, Susan Beaton MAPS, beyondblue Suicide Prevention Advisor, Dr Peter Forster MAPS, University of Worcester and Dr Myfanwy Maple MAASW, University of New England wrote an article about Suicide Language and “Why we shouldn’t use the ‘C’ word”, the “C” word being the word “committed.”
 They developed a chart, below, to provide more appropriate language when speaking about those who died by suicide.

 |Completed suicide||Ended his/her life

 |Failed attempt at suicide||Non-fatal attempt at suicide|

 |Unsuccessful suicide||Attempt to end his/her life|

-Additionally, these links provide additional information and can be a good source of support and healing.
+Additionally, these links provide further information, statistics and resources, serving as a source of support and healing.

 American Association of Suicidology offers an article Helping Survivors of Suicide, What Can I Do? and offers practical suggestions about how to support and comfort the survivor.

 Suicide Awareness Voices of Education offers practical resources for what to say and how to say it, what to say to children, and other helpful information.

 Alliance of Hope for Suicide Loss Survivors a web site offering information and resources for those whose loved one has died by suicide.

 Break the stigma, learn and use this language, review these resources.